• Skip to primary navigation

 Water Bath Canning

-Arm yourself with information and instructions from the experts (not me) but the government.
+Arm yourself with information and instructions from the experts.
 Here are the links to the USDA Canning Guidelines and FDA Canning

 Full of flavor with smokey chipotles, garden fresh tomatoes and sweet chili peppers.
 A chunky chipotle salsa recipe that's perfect for canning.